Floorp-Projects/Floorp/devtools/docs/user/keyboard_shortcuts/index.rst

     - :kbd:`Cmd` + :kbd:`Opt` + :kbd:`I`
     - :kbd:`Ctrl` + :kbd:`Shift` + :kbd:`I`

-  * - Bring Toolbox to foreground (if the Toolbox is in a separate window and not in oreground)
+  * - Bring Toolbox to foreground (if the Toolbox is in a separate window and not in foreground)
     - :kbd:`Ctrl` + :kbd:`Shift` + :kbd:`I` or :kbd:`F12`
     - :kbd:`Cmd` + :kbd:`Opt` + :kbd:`I` or :kbd:`F12`
     - :kbd:`Ctrl` + :kbd:`Shift` + :kbd:`I` or :kbd:`F12`